neosavvyinc/bower-neosavvy-fallback/README.md

 ## Coming Soon

 * As needed loading of jQuery 1.9.1.
-* Support for custom bootstrap scripts (instead of just ng-app).
-* Non Angular support (Ember, Backbone, Whatever you like).
+* As needed loading of neosavvy-javascript-core.